google/fuzzbench/docs/running-a-cloud-experiment/running_an_experiment.md

   - Log directly to `stdout`/`stderr` in your benchmark or fuzzer script.
   - Include lightweight instrumentation in the fuzzer (e.g., seed counts, coverage summaries).

-## Configuration Files For Cloud Experiments

-Fuzzer configuration files (e.g., `--fuzzer-configs`) are still supported for **offline/local experiments**.
-However, these have been deprecated for Google Cloud-based experiments run by the FuzzBench service.
-For cloud experiments, provide configuration parameters via your benchmark or fuzzer scripts directly.